Zhang Guohua (politician, born 1914): Sichuan

 In February 1967, at the beginning of the Cultural Revolution, three divisions of Red Guards tried to oust Zhang Guohua from the Governorship in Lhasa.
 Using armor, he succeeded in repressing them, and negotiated with the central government to be moved to Sichuan to form a revolutionary committee.
-He served as the Governor of Sichuan from 1968 to 1972.
+In April 1967, he transferred to Sichuan as First Political Commissar of the Chengdu Military Region, First Secretary of the Party Committee of the Chengdu Military Region, Director of the Sichuan Provincial Reform Committee, and Head of the Party Core Group of the Sichuan Provincial Reform Committee.